diodesign/diosix/README.md

    docker build -f dockerfiles/fedora-44.Dockerfile -t diosix-fedora .
    ```

-1. Use the build wrapper to compile and run Diosix within the container:
+1. Use the build wrapper script to compile and run Diosix within the container:

    ```bash
    # For Ubuntu 22.04